remult/remult/docs/tutorials/react/auth.md

    The `cookie-session` middleware stores session data, digitally signed using the value of the `secret` property, in an `httpOnly` cookie, sent by the browser to all subsequent API requests.

-3. Create a file `src/server/auth.ts` and place the following code in it:
+3. Create a file `src/server/auth.ts` for the `auth` express router and place the following code in it:

    *src/server/auth.ts*
    ```ts